 FACILITIES AND LANDS, NATIONAL PARK SERVICE, DEPARTMENT OF THE

-INTERIOR, BEFORE THE SUBCOMMITTEE ON NATIONAL PARKS OF THE
+INTERIOR, BEFORE THE SUBCOMMITTEE ON NATIONAL PARKS, FORESTS,

 June 8, 2012

 Mr. Chairman, thank you for the opportunity to appear before your committee to present the views of the Department of the Interior on H.R.
-4606, a bill to authorize the issuance of right-of-way permits for natural gas pipelines in Glacier National Park, and for other purposes.
+5791, the “Emergency Water Supply Restoration Act.”

-Mr. Chairman, that concludes my statement.
-I would be happy to answer any additional questions you may have.
+Mr. Chairman, this concludes my statement.
+I would be pleased to respond to any questions that you may have.